COVID-19 and Pulmonary Embolism: Frequently Asked Questions

 What are the risks and benefits of empiric therapeutic anticoagulation in COVID-19 patients?

-COVID-19 infection is associated with high morbidity and mortality largely due to respiratory failure, with microvascular pulmonary thrombosis perhaps playing an important pathophysiological role.
+COVID-19 infection is associated with high morbidity and mortality largely due to respiratory failure, with microvascular pulmonary thrombosis or PE originating from the leg veins playing an additional important pathophysiological role.
 Having undiagnosed or untreated PE may worsen patient outcomes.
 Anti-inflammatory effects of heparin/LMWH may offer benefit and anti-viral mechanisms have been demonstrated for factor Xa inhibitors in animal studies.
 Consequently, use of empiric therapeutic anticoagulation in certain COVID patients who do not have PE/DVT has been advocated.
 However, this remains controversial because the true incidence of PE/DVT in patients receiving pharmacological thromboprophylaxis remains uncertain and data to show improved outcomes with therapeutic anticoagulation are lacking.
 Current clinical trials addressing this question are underway.
 The risk of major bleeding is also heightened in those with risk factors for bleeding, such as older age, liver or renal impairment, and previous history of bleeding.
 Objective imaging to confirm a diagnosis of PE/DVT should, if possible, be done prior to starting therapeutic anticoagulation.

 Are there any clinical scenarios in which empiric therapeutic anticoagulation would be considered in COVID-19 patients?